Preethamym3/CI-CD_works/README.md

-in jenkins file edit the deply dection by ip credid and location of the sourcecode and files add maven tool for jenkins manage jenkins > tools> add maven (version same as jenkins)
+in jenkins file edit the deply dection by ip credid and location of the sourcecode and files add maven tool for jenkins manage jenkins > tools> add maven (version same as jenkins) add "deploy to container" plugin in jenkins file keep the war file location same as build location and add target to it